vytasrgl/ChatScript/wiki/Installing-and-Updating-ChatScript.md

 `~Particle` refers to a preposition piece of a compound verb idiom which allows being separated from the verb.
 If you say _I will call off the meeting_, call_off is the composite verb and is a single token.
 But if you split it as in _I will call the meeting off_, then there are two tokens.
 The original form of the verb will be _call_ and the canonical form of the verb will be _call_off_, while the free-standing off will be labeled `~particle`.

 `~verb_present` will be used for normal present verbs not in third person singular like I walk and `~verb_present_3ps` will be used for things like _he walks_.

-`~possesive` refers to `‘`s and `‘` that indicate possession, while possessive pronouns get their own labeling `~pronoun_possessive`.
+`~possesive` refers to `'`s and `'` that indicate possession, while possessive pronouns get their own labeling `~pronoun_possessive`.

 `~pronoun_subject` is a pronoun used as a subject (like he) while pronoun_object refers to objective form like (_him_)

 Individual words serve roles in the parse of a sentence, which are retrievable.
-These include
-`~mainsubject`, `~mainverb`, `~mainindirect`, `~maindirect`, `~subject2`, `~verb2`, `~indirectobject2`, `~object2`,
-`~subject_complement` (adjective object of sentence involving linking verb),
+These include `~mainsubject`, `~mainverb`, `~mainindirect`, `~maindirect`, `~subject2`, `~verb2`, `~indirectobject2`, `~object2`, `~subject_complement` (adjective object of sentence involving linking verb),